tenzir/tenzir/web/docs/about-vast/README.md

 If you plan to access your event data through time domain and need to model the majority of data as series, a timeseries DBs may suit the bill.
-If you access data through other (spatial) attributes, like IP addresses or domains, a timeseries DB might not be good fit—especially for high-cardinality attributes.
-If your security analysis involves running more complex detection, VAST might be a better fit.
+If you access data through other (spatial) attributes, like IP addresses or domains, a traditional timeseries DB might not be good fit—especially for high-cardinality attributes.
+If your analysis involve running more complex detections, or include needle-in-haystack searches, VAST might be a better fit.
 :::

 ### Key-Value DBs